AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 evaluation node.
 * Drag a connection from the output of *input 0* to the *a* input of *expr*
-* Double-click on the *expr* node to open its tab for editing
+* Double-click on the *expr* node to open its view for editing

 We now have an input feeding into an expression evaluator, which we can edit.
 First, let's just see one band.
-Click in the *expr* tab's expression box: this is the box which says "Enter expression here...".
+Click in the *expr* view's expression box: this is the box which says "Enter expression here...".
 Enter the string

     a$R